sbrighiu/NavigationAndStyle/README.md

 ### Assets and general customization

-For assets included in the extension, we have 5 images included in struct `UIImage.NavigationAndStyle`:
+We have 5 assets included in the form of images in struct `UIImage.NavigationAndStyle`:
 - back icon
 - forward icon
 - settings icon